jeffoconnorau/AGMPowerCLI/GCBDR.md

 Give the account a name and ensure it has at least the following three roles:

-* Backup and DR User
-* Service Account User
+* ```Service Account User```
-* Service Account Token Creator
+* ```Service Account Token Creator```
+* ```Backup and DR User``` or ```Backup and DR Admin```

+Note you can also use two service accounts.
+The first one will be the 'activated' one (that is either attached to the relevant Compute Engine Instance or that is activated using a JSON key) and has the two ```Service Account``` roles and the second account is the one that has a ```Backup and DR``` IAM role.
+You use the second one when running ```Connect-AGM```.

 In this example this is the service account that was created:

 * Service Account:   powershell@avwservicelab1.iam.gserviceaccount.com

-Note that you may over time find the two Service account roles get excess permissions like this:

-* Service Account Token Creator.
-7/9 excess permissions
-* Service Account User               4/5 excess permissions

 Decide where/how you will run your service account.
 You have two options:
-1. GCE Instance running as the service account
+1. Compute Engine Instance with attached service account

-In option 1 we are going to use a GCE instance to run our API commands/automation and because a GCE Instance can 'run' as a Service Account, we can avoid the need to install a service key on that host.
+In option 1 we are going to use a Compute Engine instance to run our API commands/automation and because a GCCompute EngineE Instance can have an attached Service Account, we can avoid the need to install a service key on that host.
 The host needs the gcloud CLI installed (which is automatic if you use a Google image to create the instance).

 In your project create or select an instance that you want to use for API operations.
-Ensure the instance is 'running' as the Service account that has the permissions detailed above..
+Ensure the service account that is attached to the instance has the permissions detailed above.
 You can use an existing instance or create a new one.
 If you need to change/set the Service Account, the instance needs to be powered off.

 2. Activate your service account on a host

-In option 2,  we are going to use a GCE instance or external host/VM to run our API commands/automation, but we are going to 'activate' the Service account using a JSON Key.
+In option 2,  we are going to use a Compute Engine instance or external host/VM to run our API commands/automation, but we are going to 'activate' the Service account using a JSON Key.
 The host needs the **gcloud** CLI installed.

 We need to activate our service account since we are not executing this command from a GCE instance already running as that SA.
 So firstly we need to download a JSON key from the Google console and copy that key to our relevant host: